Complete Septic System Service

 Frequently Asked Questions

-Warning signs that you need a new system around Angier, Lillington, and Coats include frequent backups even after pumping, standing water or soggy soil over the drainfield, sewage odors that won’t go away, or an inspection report showing drainfield failure.
-If your system is over 25-30 years old in Harnett County and having problems, replacement is often more cost-effective than ongoing repairs.
-We provide honest assessments and recommend repairs when possible.
-According to the EPA (https://www.epa.gov/septic/), properly maintained systems can last 20-30 years, but drainfield failure typically requires full replacement.
+Warning signs you might need replacement include frequent backups even after pumping, standing water over the drain field that won’t go away, sewage odors around your property, or an inspection report showing drain field failure around Coats, Lillington, or Dunn.
+If your system is over 25-30 years old and having repeated problems, replacement is often more cost-effective than ongoing repairs.
+We provide honest assessments – if a $1,500 repair will give you 5+ more years, we’ll recommend that over a $12,000 replacement.

-Yes, we regularly install systems on challenging properties around Princeton, McGees Crossroads, and Kenley with clay soil, high water tables, or limited space.
-Solutions include mound systems that elevate the drainfield above poor soil, advanced treatment systems that work in smaller areas, sand filter systems for properties with high water tables, or low-pressure dosing systems for difficult terrain.
-Our Grade Level IV certification and 40+ years of experience mean we’ve solved every type of site challenge in central North Carolina.
+Yes, we regularly install systems on challenging properties around Princeton, McGees Crossroads, and Newton-Grove with heavy clay, high water tables, or limited space.
+Solutions include mound systems that elevate drain field above poor soil or high water table, low-pressure dosing systems for difficult terrain or undersized lots, sand filter systems for properties where conventional systems won’t work, and advanced treatment systems for smaller properties or sensitive areas.
+Our Grade IV certification and 40+ years of local experience mean we’ve solved every type of site challenge in central North Carolina’s soil conditions.

 Yes — when a septic system is malfunctioning, Ricky performs on-site evaluations to diagnose the problem and identify your options.
 Whether it’s a drainfield issue, tank failure, or backup problem in Angier, Clayton, Fuquay Varina, or across central North Carolina, we’ll give you an honest assessment of what’s needed to get your system back on track.